project-evolve-listserve/home/_questions/interest.md

 comments: True
 ---
 -----
+<p>I like it's potential to create something cool.
+I also like that the project has the ability to bring similar interesting people together.
+Aaaand I like how the project is a mechanism for learning about design thinking. </p>-----
 <p>I enjoy fostering connection and community with others.</p>-----
 <p>The listserve is an opportunity to have global reach, and to be reached globally.
 I think there's great potential for this, and there's an opportunity to help it reach it's height!</p>-----
 <p>I have often learned more from strangers.</p>-----